vladysor/SensEdu/docs/Library/index.md

 {: .note }
 It is recommended to check for errors after critical operations (e.g., during initialization) and periodically in the main loop if real-time performance allows.

 Below is an example of how to check for errors.
-Serial Monitor is used to notify the programmer of any internal errors.
+Serial Monitor is being used to notify the programmer of any internal errors.
 Alternatively, you could use a LED (e.g., the on-board red LED on pin D86).

 ```c
 void setup {